Origin of fine structure of the giant dipole resonance in sd-shell nuclei: Discussion

-These RPA strength distributions were also analyzed with the wavelet method.
-The power spectra from this analysis (Fig.~\ref{fig:power}) reproduce features of the experimental data like the common observation of a scale around 100 keV and a typical number of $3-4$ scales between 100 keV and 1 MeV.
-However the overall rise of power at larger scales in the data is not observed.
+The power spectra extracted from the data and from the theoretical methods are compared in Fig.~\ref{fig:power}, The power spectra from theory reproduce features of the experimental data like the common observation of a scale around 100 keV and a typical number of $3-4$ scales between 100 keV and 1 MeV.
+However, the overall rise of power at larger scales in the data is not observed.
 To some extent this is due to the ability of the wavelet analysis to resolve features both in spacing and in shape.
 The Morlet wavelet yields local wavelength information because of its oscillatory shape but it also functions as a generalized second derivative operator giving an enhanced signal for the broad bell-shaped distribution of GDR strength in the experimental spectra.
-Thus large scales with high strength observed in the experimental data are not replicated in the theoretical analysis because the continuum is not included in the calculations.
+Thus, large scales with high strength observed in the experimental data are not replicated in the theoretical analysis because neither the continuum nor the damping due to coupling to many-particle many-hole configurations is included in the calculations.
 Convolution of the theoretical strengths with a Lorentzian curve of suitable width broadens the lines and indeed enhances the large-scale wavelet power but is artificial in the absence of knowledge of the true widths.
-We thus choose to analyze the theoretical results as is.